 The purpose of scooping, tucking, or doing anything of that nature to your tailbone is to create space and length between the vertebrae of the spine and restore its natural curves so it can bear the weight of your body like it was meant to.
 During our daily routines we hunch, we crunch, we get tight, and our spine can become misshapen and all sorts of painful things may follow.
 Working with the tailbone to lengthen the spine in your yoga practice and while you stand can be extremely beneficial to your overall sense of well-being.

 We could just tell you to stand up straight, but that movement isn’t as precise and as subtle as tucking the tailbone.
 To move the tailbone, there are a few steps.
 I can’t take all the credit for this great sequence; I have to thank my teacher, Donna Scro, but I’ll be the messenger.

 Practice tucking your tailbone to lengthen the spine while you stand on your mat and in your life.
-Practice it on the train, while you wait in line, and wherever you go and start to notice how that feels in your body, because your body ain’t nobody else’s!
+Practice it on the train, while you wait in line, and wherever you go and start to notice how that feels in your body, because your body is nobody else’s but yours!

 Want your passion for wellness to change the world?
 Become A Functional Nutrition Coach!
 Enroll today to join our upcoming live office hours.